Introduction

 Cubic Yards as the Standard Measurement

-- Concrete volume is primarily measured in cubic yards.
-This unit of measurement is standard across construction projects, big or small.
+- Concrete volume is usually measured in cubic yards.
+This unit is well-known in construction, no matter how big or small the project is.

-- A cubic yard is the volume of a cube with sides of one yard (three feet) in length.
+- A cubic yard is the volume of a cube where each side is one yard long, which is three feet.

 The Weight of Concrete